DesmondZhong/diff_sim_grads/task1_bounce_once/README.md

 - You can get all the gradient results by running `bash get_all_grads.sh`.
-- You can also refer to `get_all_grads.sh` for how to run the experiments individually.
+- You can also check out `get_all_grads.sh` to see how to run the implementations separately.